 Doberman Pinschers are serious-looking dogs who have a compact build, keeping them muscular but agile.
 They stand between 24 to 28 inches, measuring from their shoulder.
-The coat is sleek and dense and a typical rust coloration, but it can also be black, red, blue, or fawn.
+The coat is sleek and dense and has a typical rust coloration, but it can also be black, red, blue, or fawn.

 The 8 Dogs That Look Like Dobermans

 The Pharaoh Hound is unique in their appearance, having a thin face and tall, pointed ears.
 Their lithe build might look breakable but they are still powerful dogs.
 They are slightly shorter than Dobermans, reaching 23 to 25 inches tall from the shoulder down.

 This breed is one of the oldest currently recorded, having been developed in Egypt by the Pharaohs 5,000 years ago.
 They have not changed much and are still kept as a fast hunter.
 Much like Dobermans, they have a proud and noble air about them even though they are still quite friendly.
 They are smart, independent thinkers who enjoy their family but are not extremely high-maintenance dogs.

 The German Shorthaired Pointer is a German-bred dog, just like the Doberman.
 They have a sleek and short coat and a streamlined, thin body type.
 Their coat and ears are the major differences in appearance when comparing the two breeds.
 The German Shorthair has a liver-spotted coat of brown, grey, or cream spots on a white body.
 Their ears are floppy and soft, instead of pointing up.

 This breed is attentive and a loving companion to all their family members.
 One of the most important aspects to keep in mind with these dogs is not to underestimate their energy levels.
 To have a happy and healthy dog, they need a great deal of activity.